juggernaut/juggernaut.github.io/_posts/2017-10-23-rust-options.markdown

 ## Example
 Consider a struct that represents a person’s full name.
-The first and last names are mandatory, whereas the middle name may not be specified.
+The first and last names are mandatory, whereas the middle name may or may not be present.
 We can represent such a struct like this [^1]:

 {% highlight rust %}
 struct FullName {